THIS DATE IN HISTORY: Sept. 26

 1988: The New York Rangers sign Guy Lafleur less than three weeks after the longtime Montreal Canadiens star is inducted into the Hockey Hall of Fame and six days after he turns 37.
 Lafleur, who's been retired since early in the 1984-85 season, soon joins Gordie Howe as the only players in NHL history to skate in a regular-season game after being admitted to the Hall.
 Lafleur finishes with 45 points (18 goals, 27 assists) in 67 games.
 He plays two more seasons with the Quebec Nordiques before retiring for good.

 1995: The Boston Bruins say goodbye to their longtime home, Boston Garden, with a preseason game against their biggest rival, the Montreal Canadiens.
-Milt Schmidt, Johnny Bucyk, Bobby Orr and Phil Esposito personally lower their retired numbers from the rafters for the trip to the new Fleet Center (now TD Garden).
+Hockey Hall of Famers Milt Schmidt, Johnny Bucyk, Bobby Orr and Phil Esposito personally lower their retired numbers from the rafters for the trip to the new Fleet Center (now TD Garden).

 Though Orr gets the biggest ovation and is given the honor of taking the last skate around the Garden ice, the highlight of the evening comes when Normand Leveille, a forward forced to retire 13 years earlier because of a cerebral hemorrhage, appears on skates.
 Leveille is helped onto the rink and around the ice by Ray Bourque and Terry O'Reilly as Rene Rancourt sings "Auld Lang Syne."